Breakability risk levels

 Snyk analyzes dependency upgrades to predict if a proposed change will break your build or application.
 Breakability analysis assigns a risk level to each upgrade to help you decide whether to auto-merge a fix or review it manually.

 Snyk assesses the practical impact of a change rather than relying only on version numbers.
-For example, a generic v2.0 label can be perceived as a form of breaking change, even if the change is trivial.
+For example, a major version update (v2.0) can appear risky based on the version number, even if the code change is trivial.

 To determine risk levels, Snyk uses official release notes, change logs, and ecosystem data.
 This page outlines the logic and definitions Snyk uses to classify upgrades.